Orniepay/YouTube-AI-Chatbot/README.md

 AI ChatBot with GPT-3.5-Turbo & MindsDB & POSTGRES SQL DB

-Used MindsDB and GPT-3.5-Turbo to build and AI chatbot that can analyze and respond to YouTube Comments.
+Used MindsDB and GPT-3.5-Turbo to build an AI chatbot that can analyze and respond to YouTube Comments.

 How?